-- 1. Filing with the Secretary of the Company, before the taking of the vote at the Annual Meeting, a written notice of revocation bearing a later date than the proxy card; - 2.
-Properly casting a new vote via the Internet or by telephone at any time before the closure of the Internet or telephone voting facilities; - 3.
-Duly completing a later-dated proxy card relating to the same shares and delivering it to the Secretary of the Company before the taking of the vote at the Annual Meeting; or - 4.
-Attending the Annual Meeting and voting in person (although attendance at the Annual Meeting will not in and of itself constitute a revocation of a proxy card).
+- 1. You may revoke your proxy and change your vote by attending the Annual Meeting online and voting electronically during the meeting.
+However, your attendance online at the Annual Meeting will not automatically revoke your proxy unless you properly vote electronically during the Annual Meeting or specifically request that your prior proxy be revoked by delivering a written notice revocation prior to the Annual Meeting to the Secretary of the Company at 30 Corporate Drive, Suite 200, Burlington, MA 01803; - 2.
+Properly casting a new vote via the Internet or by telephone at any time before the closure of the Internet or telephone voting facilities; or - 3.
+Duly completing a later-dated proxy card relating to the same shares and delivering it to the Secretary of the Company before the taking of the vote at the Annual Meeting.

 To be effective, any written notice of revocation or subsequent proxy cards must be sent so as to be delivered to the Company's Secretary at the Company's corporate headquarters before the taking of the vote at the Annual Meeting.
-If you hold your shares in "street name," you must follow the instructions on your WHITE voting instructions form to revoke or amend any prior voting instructions.
+If you hold your shares in "street name," you must follow the instructions on your voting instructions form to revoke or amend any prior voting instructions.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be held on [], 2020: This Proxy Statement, a form of the Company's proxy card, a letter to stockholders from the Chairperson of our Board, a letter to stockholders from our President and Chief Executive Officer, together with our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 ("Fiscal Year 2019"), are available for viewing, printing and downloading at www.proxy.CIRCOR.com.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to be held on June 12, 2020: This Proxy Statement, a form of the Company's proxy card, a letter to stockholders from the Chairperson of our Board, a letter to stockholders from our President and Chief Executive Officer, together with our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 ("Fiscal Year 2019"), are available for viewing, printing and downloading at www.proxy.CIRCOR.com.